How do you know if your social media campaigns are working? Like, really know?

 - Make content easy to share.
-Embedding share buttons alongside a blog post is a reliable way to turn a little traffic into even more, by empowering your audiences to easily post it to their own accounts.
+Embedding share buttons alongside a blog post is a reliable way to turn a little traffic into even more, by empowering your audience members in key demographics to easily post it to their own accounts.
 This official Google blog about Chrome has a persistent, neat layout of social share buttons on the right:

 5. Lead conversion rate

 What it is and how to track it: How many leads from social media ultimately bought something from you.
 Divide the number of conversions by total clicks/post visit from the campaign, and then multiple by 100 to get the rate.